-Michael began as a Correctional Officer after completing his undergraduate in Biology, and later moved into Law Enforcement as career opportunity was presented.
-Michael was a member of the International Association for Property and Evidence as well as the International Association for Identification.
+Michael began his career as a Correctional Officer and later moved into law enforcement when the career opportunity was presented.
+Michael was a member of the International Association for Property and Evidence and is a member of the International Association for Identification, the National Association of Professional Accident Reconstruction Specialists, and the International Law Enforcement Educators and Trainers Association.
 Michael has completed additional courses of study at the Henry Lee Institute at the University of New Haven as well as the Institute for Police Technology and Management at the University of North Florida, among others.

 "Learning is best done by doing; if what you're doing is based in theory and hypothesis instead of reality and casework, what are you actually learning?"